rafael-santiago/eutherpe/doc/MANUAL-EN.md

 ### Bootstrap who?

+> [!IMPORTANT]
-If you are not from the crazy flying gang of people that program computers, maybe it will be nice to understand what a hell means `bootstrapping`.
+> If you are not from the crazy flying gang of people that program computers, maybe it will be
+> nice to understand what a hell means `bootstrapping`.

 Well, it is a term that we use to indicate that we will provide all necessary to start playing.
 It would be similar to `free solo` on climbing by fixing all crampons by making easy and safer